17 Apr How do you Get Rid of Bunions on Your Feet?

 In most cases, bunions do not need medical attention and can be resolved in a short while if you address the factors that might be causing it.
 You can start by wearing more comfortable shoes and making an effort to relax your feet every few hours.

-In a few cases, bunions may persist and require specialised care from a podiatrist.
+In a few cases, bunions may persist and require expert care from a podiatrist.
 If you have a problem moving your feet and joints or are unable to find shoes that fit you perfectly, your doctor may recommend that you start using Orthotics and or undergo surgery.

 How long does it take to recover from a bunion surgery?

 Most patient reviews on bunion treatment which involve surgery suggest the recovery time as about 6 to 8 weeks.
 In some cases, complete recovery can take up to 6 months.
 To increase your chances of a swift recovery, make sure that you follow all postoperative instructions which include wearing surgical boots and taking anti-inflammatory medications.

-Would you like to get started with bunion treatment with a reputable foot specialist?
+Would you like to get started with bunion treatment with a reputable foot expert?
 You can expect no less out of “Modpod Podiatry”!
 Call us today on 1300 809 874 for a consultation.